bitcoin/bitcoin/test/README.md

 - [fuzz](/test/fuzz) A runner to execute all fuzz targets from [/src/test/fuzz](/src/test/fuzz).
-- [functional](/test/functional) which test the functionality of navcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of naviod and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the utilities (navcoin-util, navcoin-tx, ...).
+- [util](/test/util) which tests the utilities (navio-util, navio-tx, ...).
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The fuzz tests, functional